vespa-engine/documentation/en/use-case-shopping.md

 * [Partial update](reference/document-json-format.html#update)

-    With Vespa you can make changes to an existing document without submitting the full document.
+    With Vespa, you can make changes to an existing document without submitting the full document.
 Examples are setting the value of a single field, adding elements to an array, or incrementing the value of a field without knowing the field value beforehand.
 This application contains an example of a partial update, in the voting of whether a review is helpful or not.
-The `SiteHandler` receives the request and the `ReviewVote` class sends a partial update to increment the up- or downvotes field.
+The `SiteHandler` receives the request and the `ReviewVote` class sends a partial update to increment the `up`- or `downvotes` field.

 * [Search using YQL](query-language.html)

-    In Vespa you search for documents using YQL.
+    In Vespa, you search for documents using YQL.
 In this application, the classes responsible for retrieving data from Vespa (in the `data` package beneath the `SiteHandler`) set up the YQL queries which are used to query Vespa over HTTP.